Kneaded That

 Storage

-Since these rolls use cream cheese in the frosting, it is best to store these in the refrigerator for up to 3-4 days.
+• Because of the cream cheese frosting, store in the refrigerator for 3–4 days.

-With proper freezer-safe containers, these can freeze nicely for up to 3 months.
+• Freeze in a freezer-safe container for up to 3 months.

 Lemon Sweet Rolls With Raspberry Cream Cheese Frosting